gabo0802/UF-OneClick/Sprint3.md

 * subscription list should be initially empty

 ## Back-End Unit Tests
+* To run unit tests, the files of "MySQLPassword.txt" and "EmailCode.txt" are required to be in the same folder as their respective packages.
 **MySQL Package Tests**

 Each unit test checks the general functionality of their respective function: